Miscellaneous Technical Notes Volume 3

 XP/Vista CardBus Drivers Information

-The PCM-CR-PC1IC3 uses the Ricoh R5C485, the PCM-CR-PC2IC3 uses the Ricoh R5C486, the PCM-CR-PC1IF32R uses the Ricoh R5C843, and the PCM-CR-PC1IF32 uses the Texas Instruments PCI1510 drivers supplied with Windows XP/Vista.
+The PCM-CR-PC1IC3 uses the Ricoh R5C485, the PCM-CR-PC2IC3 uses the Ricoh R5C486, the PCM-CR-PC1IF32R uses the Ricoh R5C843, the PCM-CR-PC1IF32 uses the Texas Instruments PCI1510, and the PCM-CR-PC2IF32-B uses the Texas Instruments PCI1520 drivers supplied with Windows XP/Vista/7.
 These drivers are automatically installed by the Windows when it recognizes a PC Card slot at installation, but often not installed if it doesn't.
 Typically these drivers are not present on a desktop system since most customers add a PCI to PC Card drive reader well after Windows software is installed on a system.

-If you have a retail CD-ROM of the Windows XP/Vista installation disk, then this isn't an issue since simply inserting the CD-ROM during the new hardware found routine will allow Windows to find and install the correct drivers.
-However, many end users purchase computers from large vendors with Windows XP/Vista pre-installed and the CD-ROM they get with their system isn't a full copy of Windows (a restore disk) although they paid in full for Windows.
-In this case the end users needs to contact their system vendor and tell them that they need the "signed Microsoft Windows XP/Vista drivers for the R5C485, R5C486, R5C843, or PCI1510" depending on which controller their PC Card drive reader uses.
+If you have a retail CD-ROM of the Windows XP/Vista/7 installation disk, then this isn't an issue since simply inserting the CD-ROM during the new hardware found routine will allow Windows to find and install the correct drivers.
+However, many end users purchase computers from large vendors with Windows XP/Vista/7 pre-installed and the CD-ROM they get with their system isn't a full copy of Windows (a restore disk) although they paid in full for Windows.
+In this case the end users needs to contact their system vendor and tell them that they need the "signed Microsoft Windows XP/Vista/7 drivers for the R5C485, R5C486, R5C843, PCI1510, or PCI1520" depending on which controller their PC Card drive reader uses.
 The drivers may already be on a system in "C:\\WINDOWS\system32\DRIVERS\pcmcia.sys", and instructing the installation routine to that file may help.

 Issues with Certain Host Systems not Providing USB Specification Power